- Race Team Manager

 Motorsports is a complex sport and varies based on venue (including air and water), level, vehicle, fuel, sponsorships and modifications.
-The Motorsports Management Technology curriculum is designed to provide students with the knowledge and skills necessary to perform mid-management level functions in motorsports related companies.
-The program is based on South Campus in Cabarrus County, complete with a motorsports lab that essentially serves as a small, functioning race shop.
+The motorsports curriculum is designed to provide students with the knowledge and skills necessary to perform mid-management level functions in motorsports related companies.
+The program is based on CBTC Annex in Cabarrus County, complete with a motorsports lab that essentially serves as a small, functioning race shop.
 The lab has everything from current NASCAR-style chassis to computer software and fabrication equipment that allow students to build fenders and take engines apart.

 Course work includes instruction in general studies, motorsports fundamentals, principles of management, computer applications, accounting, business mathematics, marketing, advertising and sales promotion, and human relations.

 Graduates should qualify for employment or advancement in jobs related to management of motorsports teams, events and activities, as well as production and distribution of motorsports products and services.